bltlab/seqscore/README.md

 # Installation

+To install the latest release of SeqScore, run:
-Normal installation: `pip install seqscore`
+`pip install seqscore`

+At this point, the released version is relatively out-of-date, but will be updated once new documentation is ready.

+For the latest version, check out the `main` branch (stable, but sometimes newer than the version on PyPI), or the `dev` branch (latest, but less tested).

-If you need to install from a copy of this repository, use: `pip install -e .`
+To install from a clone of this repository, use:
+`pip install -e .`

 # Usage